alphanodes/ansible-collection-setup/roles/mongodb/README.md

 #### Usage

-Add `alphanodes.mongodb` to your roles and set vars in your playbook file.
+Add `alphanodes.setup.mongodb` to your roles and set vars in your playbook file.

 Example vars for authorization: